The Serpent's Fall

 “Your daughter?
 Wow!
 Do you still have contact with her?”

-“Amanda, you said you will go to sleep if I tell you who she is.
+“Amanda, you said you would go to sleep if I told you who she is.
 Now go to sleep.”

 “Just this last one.
 Yes or no. That’s all.”